-Over the coming months the Industrial Strategy Commission will hold a series of events, meetings and evidence sessions.
-These events will help to inform our work and engage with the public, policymakers and key industry stakeholders.
+Throughout 2017 the Industrial Strategy Commission held a series of public events, meetings and evidence sessions.
+Those events helped to inform our work and enabled us to engage with the public, policymakers and key industry stakeholders.

 Sheffield City Region Evidence Session at the AMRC